commaai/agnos-builder/README.md

 ```
 * Replace `disk3` with the `synthesized` disk in `diskutil list` that includes your main volume (e.g. Macintosh HD) - e.g. `disk3` on macOS 14.5
 * `agnos` is the name of the new volume - can be replaced with an arbitrary name
+* the volume is mounted automatically in `/Volumes/agnos`

 ## Contributing